AnnMarieW/dash-quickstart/quickstart-cheatsheets/README.md

 ```

-## __Callback extras__
+## __More info on Callbacks__

 - [Dash advanced callbacks tutorial](https://dash.plotly.com/advanced-callbacks)

-In certain situations, you don't want to update the callback output.
-Here are some code snippets:
+In certain cases, you don't want to update the callback output.
+Here are some examples:

+`PreventUpdate`

-`PreventUpdate` (all outputs of this callback will not update)
+All outputs of this callback will not update `if n_clicks is None`:
 ```
 from dash.exceptions import PreventUpdate

-# dash callback
+# code snippet from a dash callback:

 def update_output(n_clicks):
     if n_clicks is None:
         raise PreventUpdate